junaidalam2/friendsApp/README.md

 # Friends App

-A simple CRUD application which was created to me to gain familiarity with Ruby on Rails.
+A simple CRUD application which was created to allow me to gain familiarity with Ruby on Rails.